Module scenariogeneration.xodr.links

 Expand source code

-"""checks if road1 and road2 are connected as successor/successor or predecessor/predecessor
+"""Check if `road1` and `road2` are connected as successor/successor or

 Parameters